misasa/medusa/README.md

 # Medusa

-Keep track any stones.
+Keep track any boxes.

 # Description

-Keep track any stones.
+Keep track any stones and boxes.
 Medusa documents the origin of a rock, its current storage location, the relationship, if any between the original rock and any sub-samples, and correlate any and all geochemical datasets associated with the rock.